TLNKhanh/esp32-usb-hid-buttons/README.md

 - Jumper wires + breadboard

 ## 📷 Wiring
+- Follow this table or customize in the code
+- Connect one side of each button to GND
+- All buttons use `INPUT_PULLUP`

 | Button | GPIO Pin |
 |--------|----------|
 | UP     | 5        |